youngd24/ThinClient/Wyse/7000/README.md

 That's a bit on the high side for me personally, you're more than half way into a NUC at that point though with this chip shortage it might become even more attractive down the road.
 Personally I would stick to use cases where 4-8GB RAM and 32-64GB MLC flash is sufficient, that will keep the cost in the $100-125 area, comparable to a Pi kit.

+## Operating Systems

+### Linux

+Thus far the only OS I have tried is Ubuntu 20.04 LTS, installation was as easy as formatting a USB key (FAT/GUID partition map) on my Mac, downloading the Ubuntu 20.04 ISO and burning it to the USB key using Balena Etcher.
+I put the USB key in and on boot the BIOS detected no OS on the internal MLC flash and booted straight to the USB key.
+From there it was an uneventful Ubuntu installation.

+## Use Cases and Ideas

+### k3s

+A few of these would make a nice little k3s Kubernetes cluster.
+I have run k3s on Raspberry Pi's however the issue I hit was almost always the fact that most of the container suppliers didn't have arm processor builds available.
+What's messed up is that k3s doens't tell you it can't run the container, it allows you to deploy it and fail victoriously.
+With the 7000 series AMD x86_64 architecture this won't be an issue.
+Then there's the fact it has a gigabit ethernet port, not 100MB like a Pi 3, so you get faster networking.
+Not sure how well the little AMD CPU would keep up with full-chugging network I/O but it's likely more performant than a Pi 3 is.

+### Network Attached Storage (NAS)

+It _might_ work ok for this, the gig-e networking port is an upside though only 1 is a ding against it.
+You can't fit much in the way of disk inside with the single 2.5" SATA disk port.
+Given there's external USB-2 ports it might be possible to attach a few external USB-SATA disks and serve those out over CIFS/NFS.
+Maybe, YMMV.

+### Home Assistant

+Works great, doing it now.
+More to come in a page dedicated to just that.

+### Plex Media Server

+The quad-core 7020 version _might_ do ok for that, again, a bit maybe.
+I have it running on a Pi 4 and it works decently for 1 stream decode though it's a bit slow for that.
+I might test this out when I get a 7020 and see how it does.

 ## Other Resources